 When is it open?
 Closed on a Monday, Tuesdays – Fridays 10am to 4pm, Saturdays and Sundays

 Plan a visit: as part of our Simply Bolivia trip idea

 Anthropological Museum, Mexico City by Chris

-Located in Chapultepec Park in the heart of this bustling capital city, the Anthropological Museum is a world class offering, with a vast collection of artefacts from across the country.
-The museum is divided into different Mesoamerican cultures, from the more well-known Aztecs and Mayans through to less famous civilisations such as the Olmecs and Zapotecs.
+Located in Chapultepec Park in the heart of this bustling capital city, the Anthropological Museum is a world-class offering, with a vast collection of artifacts from across the country.
+The museum is divided into different Mesoamerican cultures, from the more well-known Aztecs and Mayans through to less famous civilizations such as the Olmecs and Zapotecs.

-A visit here helps to make sense of the country’s major archeological sites which you may visit later on your trip, from nearby Teotihuacan to Monte Alban, Palenque and Chichén Itzá.
+A visit here helps to make sense of the country’s major archaeological sites which you may visit later on your trip, from nearby Teotihuacan to Monte Albán, Palenque and Chichén Itzá.
 The rooms are bursting with larger-than-life anthropomorphic figures, huge stelae and elaborate ceramics.

 Time to allow: At least two hours minimum.
 A whole day can be spent here

 When is it open?
 Closed on Mondays, 9am to 7pm Tuesday to Sunday